 "Shamrock" cabin, one of three we stay in.

 Though there is some hiking and such, there's no need to be a seasoned adventurer or yoga pro for these trips.
-We've taken care of all the logistics and are happy to have beginners and experienced participants alike.
+We've taken care of all the logistics and are more than happy to welcome beginners.

-In accordance with the provincial requirements set by the Travel Industry Council of Ontario (TICO), I have partnered with TICO registered agent Linda Toth-Winterkorn (#2569684) to handle payment logistics.
+In accordance with the provincial requirements set by the Travel Industry Council of Ontario (TICO), I have partnered with a TICO registered agent of Travel to handle payment logistics.